DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-eD-Gre/README.md

 Colemak-Gre Greek phonetic layout variant
 -----------------------------------------
-- For the Greek phonetic layout, some choices were made
+- For the Greek phonetic layout, some choices were made as not all letters correspond directly to each other.
-- It's for the most part similarly mapped as the Greek dead key usually found on AltGr+5
+- It's for the most part similarly mapped as the Greek dead key usually found on AltGr+5.
+- The common Tonos (acute) accent is needed in an accessible spot.
+The Q key holds it and Diaeresis (umlaut).
-- The two diaeresis letters Ϋϋ/Ϊϊ were added to Q and the ISO key, to ease input.
-But they are quite rare...
+- The two diaeresis letters Ϋϋ/Ϊϊ could've been on Q and the ISO key, to ease input.
+But they are quite rare.
+- Instead, the ISO key (if you have it) is used as a Compose key.
+See the [Big Bag][orgBBT] pages for info.
+- The acute/Tonos and umlaut/Diaeresis accents are added on Q for easy access.
+This is similar to the Greek XKB layout.
-- Full polytonic Greek still would require a lot more DK mappings, or Compose
+- Full polytonic Greek requires a lot more mappings in the tables of several DKs, or using [Compose][CmpIni].
-- Another way is combining accents, if those are supported in your application
+- Another way is to use combining accents, if those are supported in your application
+- You can type `;'υ` then Compose to get `ΰ`, or even type full katharevousa like `~(η` then Compose for `ἧ`.
 <br>

 |![EPKL help image for Colemak-eD-Gre CAWS on an ISO board, unshifted state](./Cmk-eD-Gre_ISO_CurlAWideSym/state0.png)|